finos/fin-ocr/CONTRIBUTE.md

   * `kebab-case`: Directories and file names
   * `UPPERCASE`: Some root markdown files that are commonly all caps

-While FIN-OCR repositories are unable to accept pull requests or code contributions of any kind, we are eager to collaborate with you and share ideas on how you can best use FIN-OCR in your projects and listen to your ideas on how FIN-OCR can be improved.
+While fin-ocr repositories are unable to accept pull requests or code contributions of any kind, we are eager to collaborate with you and share ideas on how you can best use fin-ocr in your projects and listen to your ideas on how fin-ocr can be improved.

 ## Team members